 The Three Rivers Public Library will host the first in a series of Community Conversations today Thursday, July 15 in downtown Three Rivers.
 The library won a national grant that allowed the staff to host a series of book talks and open conversations to explore the topics of diversity and inclusion.

 The Three Rivers Downtown Development Authority (TRDDA) is hosting an all-new event in downtown Three Rivers on Saturday, July 10 from 12 to 7 p.m. called “Art on Main.”

 As a part of this summer’s reunions, the Three Rivers High School Class of 1964 is having a birthday party on July 31 as they celebrate their respective 75th birthdays this year.
 As part of that celebration, the group hopes to donate at least $600 to the Three Rivers Promise.

-Glen Oaks Community College has announced its outstanding scholars for the Fall 2020 Semester.
+Glen Oaks Community College recently announced its outstanding scholars for the Winter 2021 Semester.